peterwilliams97/repeats/README.md

 The Basic Idea
 --------------
-The naive solution for finding the longest substring that occurs >= num[d] times in documents doc[d] for d = 1..D  will be hopelessly inefficient.
+The naive solution for finding the longest substring that occurs >= num[d] times in documents doc[d] for d = 1..D is hopelessly inefficient.

 The naive solution is